Baltimore Ravens: Brandin Cooks, WR, Oregon State

 Scouts have told WalterFootball.com that they love the kind of weapon Beckham could be as a slot receiver and on the outside.
 They believe that Beckham could crack the top 20.

 Beckham (5-11, 198) has the speed to stretch the field and shown the potential to make game-changing plays.
 He caught 59 passes for 1,152 yards with eight touchdowns in 2013.
 Against UAB, the junior returned a missed field goal 100 yards for a touchdown, returned a punt 60 yards for a score and caught five passes for 136 yards and three touchdowns.
 He had six receptions for 204 yards and three scores against Furman.

 In 2012, Beckham led LSU in receiving with 713 yards on 43 catches and two touchdowns.
 He averaged 9.1 yards per punt return, too.
 Beckham had a strong 2011 season for LSU.
 The true freshman caught 41 passes for 475 yards and two touchdowns.

 The Dolphins have to revamp their offensive line before they turn Ryan Tannehill into David Carr version 2.0.
 Miami general manager Dennis Hickey puts an emphais on high-character players and will avoid drafting players who appear to be thugs, gang-bangers or have any drug issue.
-Moses fits a need and the player profile of being a high-character guy.
+Martin fits a need and the player profile.